moin-kp/cc-bad-poets-society/README.md

 This poem generator is part of a Computational Creativity assignment exploring how computational systems can create artistic content.
 The generator uses templates and grammar rules to produce original poetry by combining words from curated word banks.

-## System Requirements

-- **Python 3.7 or higher**
-- No external dependencies required (uses only Python standard library)
-- Optional: pip for package management (if you want to extend functionality)

 ## Usage